SummitPublicSchools/spswarehouse/README.md

 ### Uploading to warehouse

-Once you have a `DataFrame`, you can download data to a CSV file to your local machine and upload it to the warehouse using `table_utils`.
+From Jupyter Notebook open and run `snowflake-upload-example.ipynb` for a basic example on uploading Google Sheet data to the Snowflake warehouse.

 ### Column types